m3au/meows/components/CommandBuilder.md

 ## Usage in Pages

-The CommandBuilder appears on:
+The CommandBuilder appears on multiple pages:

-- Personal Catalog (/personal) - for creating/editing commands
+- Inventory (/personal) - for creating/editing commands
-- Service Details (/service/[id]) - for viewing/editing command details
+- Service Details (/catalog/service/:id) - for customizing before import